On the Construction of Recursively Differentiable Quasigroups and an Example of a Recursive $[4,2,3]_{26}$-Code: Construction of Recursively Differentiable Quasigroups via Combinatorial Designs

 This lemma enables us to obtain an upper bound on the degree of recursive differentiability of quasigroups obtained from Mendelsohn designs.

-\begin{mylemma} Suppose the directed standard construction yields a recursively $n$-differentiable quasigroup from a $(v, k, 1)$-MD with $k \ge 3$.
-Then $n \le k - 3$. \end{mylemma} \begin{proof} This follows from the fact that, by Lemma \ref{aa}, the $(k-2)$-th recursive derivative is not a left quasigroup.
+\begin{lemma} Suppose the directed standard construction yields a recursively $n$-differentiable quasigroup from a $(v, k, 1)$-MD with $k \ge 3$.
+Then $n \le k - 3$. \end{lemma} \begin{proof} This follows from the fact that, by Lemma \ref{aa}, the $(k-2)$-th recursive derivative is not a left quasigroup.

 \end{proof}

 Moreover, the bound from the lemma above is attained on perfect Mendelsohn designs.